CodiumTeam/node-express-introduction/todo-app/README.md

 #### Tests
     As a technical lead
-    I want at least one test by User Story to ensure that our software has low defects so we will have happy users
+    I want, at least, one test by User Story to ensure that our software has low defects so we will have happy users